 Last week I subscribed to the North Carolina Caswell County Historical Association yahoo group hoping to learn more about the History of Caswell Co., NC.
 An email came through the group about the History of Graves Mill.
 This caught my attention as I recently started investigating (again) the history of Mary Graves’ (married John Kerr) family.

 I printed off the article which was entitled “A Brief History of Graves Mill: An Archaelogical site on Country Line Creek, Caswell Co., NC” which was written by Jerry L. Cross, February 24, 1982.
-It described the history of the Graves Mill which was originally built by John Graves who came to NC about 1755 and who was married to Isabella Lea, the daughter of James Lea.
+It described the history of the Graves Mill which was originally built by my ancestor, John Graves who came to NC about 1755 and who was married to Isabella Lea, the daughter of James Lea.
 The mill survived several generations of Graves families and many of John’s descendants were outlined in this article.
 I copied a lot of this information into my family tree file to be used as a reference.
 The author referenced William S. Powell’s “A History of Caswell County” which I had borrowed from the library but did not get to finish reading because it was requested by another reader.
 (I have since purchased my own personal copy of this title).

 I got stumped on the children of John Graves because I could not locate a will for him.
 I did have an inventory report abstracted by Katherine Kerr Kendall from Caswell Co., NC will book B, p.
 459, (see below), but I cannot find a copy of his original will.
 There is a will filed in Granville Co., NC by John W. Graves, 1789 listed in Mitchell’s Will Index – This is for John Williams Graves, son of Henry White Graves of Granville Co., NC.